 With the broad range of mattresses on the market, finding the best one for you can be pretty intimidating.
-The best mattresses to go for are those that offer accommodations to all your individual and specific requirements.
+While you can choose a smart bed or a standard memory foam mattress, the best mattresses to go for are those that offer accommodations to all your individual and specific requirements.

 Remember, selecting your preferred size and the amount you're willing to spend will help narrow down the lists of beds that best suit your needs.
 Other vital information to help in your search includes your temperature, sleep positions and pain points.

 As long as you haven't waited for too long to get the process started and you went through a reliable mattress company, returning your mattress is simple.
 Just remember to contact the bed company within their trial period, while taking good care of the new mattress in the meantime.